Deepika Padukone: In the media

 Padukone ranks high on various listings of the most attractive Indian celebrities.
 In 2008, she topped Indian Maxim's "Hot 100" list, and in 2012, she was named "India's Most Beautiful Woman" by the Indian edition of People magazine.
 Padukone has frequently featured in The Times of India's listing of the "Most Desirable Woman", topping the list in 2012 and 2013.
 In 2010 and 2014, she was named the "World's Sexiest Woman" by the Indian edition of FHM. and she was selected by the UK magazine Eastern Eye as the "Sexiest Asian Woman" in 2016 and 2018, and later, of the decade.
+Madame Tussauds unveiled her wax statue in London in 2019.
 Taking note of her dress sense, Filmfare credited her as one of the "few actresses who experiments with colours, cuts and silhouettes".
 In the fitness book The Four-Week Countdown Diet, Padukone was cited by Namita Jain as "the ultimate role model for a healthy, fit and active lifestyle".

-Padukone is an active endorser for several brands and products, including Tissot, Maybelline, Coca-Cola, and L'Oreal Paris, among others.
+Padukone is an active endorser for several brands and products, including Tissot, Maybelline, Coca-Cola, and L'Oréal Paris, among others.
 In 2014, Business Standard reported that Padukone earned ₹50 million to ₹60 million per endorsement deal and TAM AdEX named Padukone the most visible face on television in India that year.
 She has regularly featured in Duff & Phelps' listings of Indian celebrities with the highest brand value, peaking at the second position in 2018 with an estimated brand value of US$102.5 million.
-In 2020, Padukone was criticised for a TikTok video aimed towards the promotion of her film Chhapaak, in which she asked users to recreate her "acid-attack survivor look" from the film which was deemed "insensitive" and "disrespectful" to acid-attack victims.
-Later that year, Padukone was among several Bollywood actors who were criticised for posting Instagram messages showing solidarity with the Black Lives Matter movement, despite their previous work advertising skin-lightening products which perpetuate colourism.
-In 2020, she became the first Indian actor to campaign for the fashion company Louis Vuitton, and in 2022, she was named a brand ambassador for the luxury jewellery brand Cartier.
+In 2020, she became the first Indian brand ambassador for Louis Vuitton, and in 2022, she was named a brand ambassador for the luxury jewellery brand Cartier.
+In 2024, Padukone topped IMDb's List of 100 Most Viewed Indian Stars.

 Accolades

-Padukone has been the recipient of three Filmfare Awards: Best Female Debut for Om Shanti Om (2007), and two Best Actress awards for Goliyon Ki Raasleela Ram-Leela (2013) and Piku (2015).
+Padukone has been the recipient of three Filmfare Awards from 10 nominations: Best Female Debut for Om Shanti Om (2007), and two Best Actress awards for Goliyon Ki Raasleela Ram-Leela (2013) and Piku (2015).